natasharojany/Matching-Game/Daily Report/DailyReport_Lance.md

   - Fixed the reset button, got it to reset the board
   - Struggled with getting the board and everything to completely reset.
   - Our game is essentially done and completely fumctional so not planning to add much more, if anything.

+  ## May 14
+  - Worked on formatting today.
+The game is fully fumctional, just could add a few things.
+  - DIdn't really struggle with anything today
+  - Hopefully we will start on making a win alert or something once you beat the game.